-^{1.} Customer model: "the private sector business is engaged in a CAC enterprise only to the extent that it purchases all or a significant portion of the output of a prison-based business owned and operated by a governmental entity";

-^{2.} Manpower model: "the private sector business will pay a pre-determined fee covering labor, overhead, and profit to the prison industry"; and

-^{3.} Employer model: "the private sector business owns and operates the CAC by controlling the hiring, firing, training, supervision, and payment of the inmate work force."
+- 1. Customer model: "the private sector business is engaged in a CAC enterprise only to the extent that it purchases all or a significant portion of the output of a prison-based business owned and operated by a governmental entity"; - 2.
+Manpower model: "the private sector business will pay a pre-determined fee covering labor, overhead, and profit to the prison industry"; and - 3.
+Employer model: "the private sector business owns and operates the CAC by controlling the hiring, firing, training, supervision, and payment of the inmate work force."

 This last model concerns us: in the employer model, "the correctional agency assumes no major role in industry operations, does not direct production, and exercises minimum control over inmate labor performance."
-In the "employer model," we see significant opportunities for mistreatment of inmates given the low level of oversight by the local correctional agency.
-We can assume that the customer and manpower models offer a heightened level of oversight given that prison officials are in charge of most or all details of inmate pay, treatment, and reporting.
+In the "employer model," we see significant opportunities for mistreatment of incarcerated workers given the low level of oversight by the local correctional agency.
+We can assume that the customer and manpower models offer a heightened level of oversight given that prison officials are in charge of most or all details of the pay, treatment, and reporting of incarcerated workers.